cscambler/cscambler.github.io/_pages/about.md

 logic can be used resuscitate the core ideas of Fregean/Russellian logicism: that is, that the theorems of mathematics can be derived in the "pure" logic of quantification theory.
-Outside of that main project I am working on various other topics, including on the relation between contingentism about existence and possible worlds semantics, on the merits of Kit
-Fine's "procedural postulationist" foundation for mathematics, and on the application of contextualist tools to the paradoxes of set theory.
+I also have active research interests regarding the semantic paradoxes and the independence phenomenon in set theory.